ZivoMartin/AVANCEMENT-PROJET-STAGE/selenium.md

 ## Keyboard + mouse
-* fill a text field and submit with the enter key :
+* fill a text field and submit with the enter key : Yes
-* fill a text field and submit with the submit button :
+* fill a text field and submit with the submit button : Yes
-* Select and delete :
+* Select and delete : If you do, the part of the script where you type is deleted.
+So on the script it's just a double click and on the replay you see nothing.